MonotoneDevelopment/CoquiPyGUI/README.txt

 Installing TTS will automatically install all of its dependencies, which is about 1.7GB, and when you first press "Synthesize", it will download the default mode I have preset, which is another 1.6GB.

-To change the model, go into the config.ini file and change it. ( I do not have a GUI implenentation yet, I am working on it tho ).
+To change the model, go into the config.ini file and change it. ( I Have a GUI implementation for a limited number of options ).

 Change the model to one of these: (You can copy and paste)